Protection Ritual to Stop conflict and War in Sudan

 Paper & thread Label intentions, fold and secure Any scrap paper and string

 Love and clear intent matter more than costly stuff.
-Label a paper with a short date and simple promise, fold it, and tie with thread to hold your calm commitment.
+Write a short dated intention on paper, fold it, and tie with thread to hold your calm commitment.

 Choosing the right time and place for the ritual